 At Odyssey Charter School we provide this exam within 2 weeks of identifying new students that; 1. do not speak English at home.
 2. English is not student’s primary language 3.
 Students does not speak English with friends.

-***Once students are identified on enrollment registration forms, they are given the W-APT.
-If the student scores appropriately on the W-APT, the child will be annually tested with the WIDA, will receive testing accommodations according to student need as determined by student teachers and students will also receive additional support from a grade level advocate.
+***Once students are identified on enrollment registration forms, they are given the W-APT or Screener.
+If the student scores appropriately on the W-APT or Screener, the child will be annually tested with the WIDA, will receive testing accommodations according to student need as determined by student teachers and students will also receive additional support from a grade level advocate.